dcowgill/nomad-demo/README.md

 reported by Consul and use the node address instead.
 Not sure yet how to deal with problem #1.

-**Deployment fails if program version hasn't changed.**

-Right now the deployment version is based only on a hash of the executable file, but deploying just a modified job spec is a valid use case.
-Computing the version based on the concatenation of the binary and the job spec would work sometimes, but not when the spec's base template is the same and the only change is in its variables.

 **System doesn't recover if all consul and nomad servers are killed simultaneously.**

 After a complete restart of clusters, consul will not register some